Julian-Moncarz/MacOS-Intention-Tool/README.md

 ### Setting Up a Launch Agent (macOS)

-To have the focus session script available system-wide and easily accessible, you can set up a macOS Launch Agent:
+To have the focus session script run automatically on system startup, you can set up a macOS Launch Agent:

 1. Create a Launch Agent plist file in your user's LaunchAgents directory: